 Example: Barrett is married to Jed and also has a 12-year-old daughter from a previous marriage.
 Barrett owns a house in joint tenancy with Jed, plus $200,000 worth of additional, separate property that would have passed under a will if Barrett had made one.
 When Barrett dies, Jed inherits the house outright -- it's not intestate property -- plus $100,000 worth of Barrett's property.
 Barrett's daughter inherits the remaining $100,000 share of Barrett's property.

-If you die without a will in Oregon, your children will receive an “intestate share” of your property.
-The size of each child’s share depends on how many children you have and whether or not you are married.
+If you die without a will in Oregon, your children will receive an "intestate share" of your property.
+The size of each child's share depends on how many children you have, whether or not you are married, whether your spouse is also their parent, and whether you have any children from a previous relationship.
 (See the table above.)

 For children to inherit from you under the laws of intestacy, the state of Oregon must consider them your children, legally.
 For many families, this is not a confusing issue.
 But it's not always clear.
 Here are some things to keep in mind.